— PROJECT NAME

 Following is the Admin's Analytics App, it has 2 views, one is Device view that was the original 1st iteration of this app, and the 2nd view is classroom view, that was later added as other einsOS apps came into the picture.

-einsLibrary was a content bucket for educators, providing them with videos, pictures or text to prepare their own lessons more effectively.
+einsLibrary is a content bucket for educators, providing them with videos, pictures and text to prepare their own lessons.

 It was work in progress when I came.
-When I joined I revamped the whole app other than the core navigation (this is where that class+subject inside each app roots from)
+When I joined, I revamped the whole app other than the core navigation (this is where that architecture issue <class+subject inside each app> roots from)

 Illustration attributed to @noella